The Telephone $k$-Multicast Problem: The undirected case

 In case that step \textit{Greedy Packing} from Procedure \texttt{Directed} finds a $t^{1/3}$-additive partition $A,C$, we are guaranteed a $t^{1/3}$-additive ratio from \Cref{cor1}.
 Hence, from now on we assume that step \textit{Greedy Packing} from Procedure \texttt{Directed} gives more than $t^{1/3}$ small trees $T_i$.

 We will proceed to contract each of these small trees into super-terminals.
-The trees $T_i$ that we compute, are built by step \textit{Greedy Packing} from Procedure \texttt{Directed} with $\rho=t^{1/3}$.
-Hence, they have exactly $t^{1/3}$ terminals/leaves.
-We contract the terminals of every $T_i$ into a single super-terminal $q_i$.
+The trees $T_i$ that we compute are built by step \textit{Greedy Packing} from Procedure \texttt{Directed} with $\rho=t^{1/3}$.
+Hence, they have exactly $t^{1/3}$ terminals.
+For each $T_i$, we contract its edges to create a single super-terminal $q_i$.
 Denote by $S(T_i)$ the terminals contained in $T_i$ (i.e., those corresponding to $q_i$).
 As mentioned in the outline, we have the possibility that the terminals of an optimal tree may only intersect with a few of these super-terminals.
 We capture this in the following definitions. \begin{definition} We say that $q_i$ is a {\em true terminal} if $S(T_i)\cap T^*\neq \emptyset$. \end{definition} \begin{definition} Denote by $k'$ the number of terminals in $(\bigcup_i T_i)\cap T^*$.
 Let $\mu=\lceil k'/t^{1/3} \rceil$. \end{definition} From the definitions, we can see that $T^*$ overlaps with at least $\mu$ true terminals.

 In the graph where the small trees have been contracted to super-terminals, we will attempt to find a $t^{1/3}$-packing of these super-terminals.
 For this, we generalize the definition of a $t^{1/3}$-packing in the set $C$ with respect to the super-terminals. \begin{definition} We say that $c\in C$ is a $t^{1/3}$-good vertex with respect to the super-terminals $\{q_i\}$ if there are at least $t^{1/3}$ terminals $q_i$ of distance at most $D^*$ from $c$, in $G[C]$.
 If there are no $t^{1/3}$-good vertices in $C$, $C$ is called a $t^{1/3}$-packing with respect to $\{q_i\}$.
 If $C$ is a $t^{1/3}$-packing, then $R,C$ is called a $t^{1/3}$-additive partition with respect to $\{q_i\}$. \end{definition}